aitji/anti-roblox/README.md

 This is a script that:
 - Terminates Roblox Player & Studio
-- Removes all files, shortcuts, and temp installers
+- Removes all\* files, shortcuts, and temp installers
 - Silently runs and adds itself to system startup: `shell:startup`
-- Auto-updates from GitHub
+- Auto-updates from this GitHub

 > Built for one purpose: clean the system like Roblox never existed.